To put it as simply as possible, mental stress occurs when the reality of the situation we’re in does not live up to our expectations.

 Help your body regain its natural hunger and satiety cues by eating routine meals each and every day.
 Schedule your breakfast, lunch, dinner, and a snack or two for the same times each day.

-This is not the end goal, this is simply a means to an end.
+This is not the end goal, this is simply a means

 After allowing your body some time to “reset” by realizing that it will get fuel in a normalized way, you’ll start to feel those hunger cues again and eventually be able to eat when you’re hungry and stop when you’re full.